-Day 2: Delhi.
-(Breakfast) Begin your exploration of India in the morning with a visit to the magnificent tomb of the Mughal Emperor Humayun.
+Continue your exploration of Delhi after a 5-minute drive to the magnificent tomb of the Mughal Emperor Humayun.
 Delhi has such an abundance of amazing monuments that this Tomb Complex (1562 A.D.) does not quite get the acclaim that it deserves.